maitreyav/BRL-CAD-Landing-Page-Designs-Showcase-GCI14/README.md

 # BRL-CAD Landing Page Designs Showcase GCI14
-The web page  lists each user, displays a preview of the design as an image (screenshot) and then after clicking on the image you get the full-screen view as how it will look and also there is link to the actual design.
+The web page  lists each contributor, displays a preview of the design as an image (screenshot) and then after clicking on the image you get the full-screen view as how it will look and also there is link to the actual design.
 The task was created by BRL-CAD during
 Google Code-in 2014.